Eating Well

 Diet plays an important role in maintaining healthy bones, muscles and general health.
 Making sure a person follows a healthy balanced diet and maintains a healthy weight can reduce the risk of falling and suffering more serious injuries.

-Eating and Drinking for a Person with Dementia and Good Hydration for a Person with Dementia have been produced by Dementia UK.
+Healthy Eating and Drinking for a Person with Dementia information has been produced by Dementia UK.
+The Alzheimer's Society also have a useful information about Eating and Drinking.

 Eating and Drinking well with Dementia is a guide for family, carers and friends (available on request).
 It has been developed to provide some helpful advice and tips on how to increase food and drink intake for those living with dementia.